invictus-ir/Microsoft-Extractor-Suite/docs/source/installation/Prerequisites.rst

 3. Powershell module: AzureADPreview for the Azure Active Directory functionalities.

-4. Powershell module: Microsoft.Graph for the Graph API Beta functionalities.
+4. Powershell module: Microsoft.Graph for the Graph API functionalities.

 5. Powershell module: Az for the Azure Activity log functionality.